 #4 Don’t Shy Away from Support

-Another amputee fall prevention strategy is to use a walker, a cane, or a pair of crutches for slippery surfaces.
+Another amputee fall prevention strategy is to use a walker, a cane, or a pair of crutches as walking aids for slippery surfaces.
 What you choose depends on particular conditions, like knowing whether you need rubber or spiked tips.
 Some cane and crutch tips are interchangeable, so it's good to shop around.
-As always, the best option is to avoid potentially dangerous walkways, although this isn’t always possible.
+As always, the best option is to avoid potentially dangerous walkways, although this isn't always possible.

 #5 Search for Specialized Prosthetic Technology

-Today’s cutting-edge prosthetic technology offers greater safety and comfort.
-From heat regulation to bionic ankles that bend, there are many prosthetic leg options designed to make life easier.
-The more clued-up you are about what’s out there, the better you can plan for all winter conditions.
-Consult your therapist for recommendations based on your personal needs.
+Today's cutting-edge prosthetic technology offers greater safety and comfort for those with a lower limb amputation.
+From heat regulation to bionic ankles that bend, there are many prosthetic leg options designed to make life easier and reduce fall incidence.
+The more clued-up you are about what's out there, the better you can plan for all winter conditions.
+Remember to keep your prosthesis well-maintained and check it regularly for any cold weather-related issues.

 #6 Charge the Phone